-It may be used to query virtual or raw controller state, such as buttons, thumbsticks, triggers, and capacitive touch data.
+It is used to query virtual or raw controller state, such as buttons, thumbsticks, triggers, and capacitive touch data.
 It supports the Oculus Touch and Oculus Go controllers.

-For more information, see OVRInput in the Unity Scripting Reference.
-For more information on Unity’s input system and Input Manager, documented here: http://docs.unity3d.com/Manual/Input.html and http://docs.unity3d.com/ScriptReference/Input.html.
+For more information, see OVRInput in the Unity Scripting Reference guide.
+For more information on Unity’s input system and Input Manager, see here: http://docs.unity3d.com/Manual/Input.html and http://docs.unity3d.com/ScriptReference/Input.html.

 OVRInput provides touch position and orientation data through

 GetLocalControllerRotation(), which return a Vector3 and Quaternion, respectively.

 Controller poses are returned by the tracking system and are predicted simultaneously with the headset.
 These poses are reported in the same coordinate frame as the headset, relative to the initial center eye pose, and can be used for rendering hands or objects in the 3D world.
 They are also reset by

 OVRManager.display.RecenterPose(), similar to the head and eye poses.

 Secondary in OVRInput:

 Primary always refers to the left controller and

 The Oculus Go Controller provides orientation data through